 I get asked about W-sitting no less than 3x/week, so I though I would post some information about w-sitting, and some simple ways to address this without aggravating your child or yourself:

 - This is not an abnormal sitting pattern.
 Using it all the time, and being unable to sit with stability and comfort in other positions…that’s the real problem.
 Typically-developing kids actually sit like this from time to time.
 When children use this position constantly, they are telling therapists something very important about how they use their bodies.
 But abnormal?
 Nah.

-- Persistent W-sitting isn’t without consequence just because it isn’t painful to your child.
+- Persistent W-sitting isn’t without consequence, just because it isn’t painful to your child.
 As a child sits in this position day after day, some muscles and ligaments are becoming overstretched.
 This creates points of weakness and instability, on top of any hypermobility that they may already display.
 Other muscles and ligaments are becoming shorter and tighter.
 This makes it harder for them to have a wide variety of movements and move smoothly from position to position.
 Their options for rest and activity just decreased.
 Oops.
-And they don’t fell uncomfortable in that position Is Your Hypermobile Child Frequently In An Awkward Position?
+And they don’t feel uncomfortable in that position.
+If you aren’t hypermobile yourself, you might not believe me.
+Here is an explanation: Is Your Hypermobile Child Frequently In An Awkward Position?
 No, She Really DOESN’T Feel Any Pain From Sitting That Way.

 - Sitting this way locks a child into a too-static, too-stable sitting position.
 This appeals to the wobbly child, the weak child, and the fearful child, but it makes it harder for them to shift and change position.
 Especially in early childhood, developing coordination is all about being able to move easily, quickly and with control.
 There are better choices.